openhab/openhab-addons/bundles/org.openhab.binding.mynice/README.md

 # MyNice Binding

+This binding implements the support of the IT4Wifi module through the NHK protocol and enables management of Nice gates automatisms.
-This binding gives access to the IT4Wifi module produced by Nice.
-This module is a bridge between the TP4 bus of the motor and your ethernet network.
+IT4Wifi is a bridge between the TP4 bus of your gate and your Ethernet network.

 ## Supported Things